ChiefAM/FinalProject/README.md

 # FinalProject
 Point of Sale System done in java
-Final project (Name to be determined) by Anthony Mouawad
+Final project (Name to be determined) by Anthony Mouawad by ChiefAM

 Main Features:
 - Making sales